 The tests are part of an initiative called Say Yes!
 COVID Test (SYCT) that’s evaluating how best to implement home-testing programs within range of American communities, both urban and rural.
 The lessons learned are providing needed science-based data to help guide public health officials who are interested in implementing similar home-testing programs in communities throughout their states.

 After successful eight-week pilot programs this past spring and summer in parts of North Carolina, Tennessee, and Michigan, SYCT is partnering this fall with four new communities.
-They are Fulton County, GA; Honolulu County, HI; and Louisville Metro, KY; with another community in the Midwest to be announced later this month.
+They are Fulton County, GA; Honolulu County, HI; Louisville Metro, KY; and Marion County, IN.

 The Georgia and Hawaii partnerships, launched on September 20, are already off to a flying start.
 In Fulton County, home to Atlanta and several small cities, 21,673 direct-to-consumer orders (173,384 tests) have already been received.
 In Honolulu County, demand for the tests has exceeded all expectations, with 91,000 orders received in the first week (728,000 tests).
 The online ordering has now closed in Hawaii, and the remaining tests will be distributed on the ground through the local public health department.

 SYCT offers the Quidel QuickVue® At-Home COVID-19 test, which is supplied through the NIH Rapid Acceleration of Diagnostics (RADx) initiative.
 The antigen test uses a self-collected nasal swab sample that is placed in a test tube containing solution, followed by a test strip.
 Colored lines that appear on the test strip indicate a positive or negative result—similar to a pregnancy test.